SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 - **[ERROR] _siteUrl_ : Site is already connected a group**

-    A site can only be connected to a single Office 365 Group, so after a site is connected, it cannot be **groupified** anymore.
+    A site can only be connected to a single Office 365 Group, so after a site is connected, it cannot be **group connected** anymore.

 - **[ERROR] _siteUrl_ : Alias [_siteAlias_] is already in use**